seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Original MEDOS B4.0 profile picture failed to load.
 Click/tap here to attempt to view it" src="/Media/MEDOS4_Logo.bmp" title="MEDOS Logo" width="150" height="150" align="left" style="margin-right: 30px"> | **MEDOS:** _A small variant of the Meadows Operating System designed to run entirely from external storage.
 Old description: An older project for a set of operating systems that run directly off external mediums, and can be remotely accessed._ |
 |---|---|

-<details> <!-- End of logo section for major project section: MEDOS !-->
+</details> <!-- End of logo section for major project section: MEDOS !-->

 ---